More than 85% of business failures are preventable

 It only requires a questioning attitude and the odd brainstorming session with yourself or others, and a commitment to not get so involved in doing the work that you don’t have time to manage the work.
 The “25 ways to cut costs” session at the Chamber’s member’s meeting a couple of months ago provided enough suggestions to get the ball rolling.

 Some of the ideas from the Chamber’s “Promotion on a shoestring” discussion a few months ago also involved reducing costs, such as using classified ads instead of display ads, sending out news releases to the media, trimming your product line, including sales pitches with product shipments, and offering downloadable products.
 In fact anything that increases sales indirectly reduces costs.

 The Sussex & District Chamber of Commerce provides information on one or more business topics at every monthly “Lunch ‘N Learn” session.
-For information on future topics, call the office at 506-433-1845.
+For information on future topics, call the office at 506-433-1845, or contact us here.